 4.3 TERMS.
 The office of President, President-Elect, Secretary, and Treasurer will be held for two years.
 Upon expiration of the two-year period, the President-Elect shall automatically assume the position of President for the purposes of stability and continuity with respect to the governance of the corporation.
 Any other board members, and the Member at Large, will hold single year terms.

 4.4.
 BOARD ELECTION.
 New directors shall be elected by the voting representatives of members, excluding the office of President, which will be held by the transitioning President-Elect.
 Directors will be elected by a simple majority vote of the members at the annual meeting.
-Electronic/absentee ballot submission may be made available for members not present at the annual meeting.
+Electronic/absentee ballot submission may be made available for members not present at the annual meeting or in the event the annual meeting is not held.
 Any full member can nominate a candidate to the slate of nominees by electronic submission to the Secretary one month prior to the annual meeting.